 Plastic drywall knife

 Let’s get the room ready.

-Before you start taking wallpaper off the walls, take the following steps to make stripping wallpaper safe and minimize the mess:
+Before you start removing wallpaper off the walls, take the following steps to make stripping wallpaper safe and minimize the mess:

-Pro-Tip: If you’re removing several rooms’ worth of wallpaper or if this task is part of a larger home improvement project, consider renting a roll off dumpster to handle the debris.
+If you’re removing several rooms’ worth of wallpaper or if this task is part of a larger home improvement project, use our disposal guides to learn how to handle the debris.